 Eating Sustainably at Agnes Scott

-Starting in Fall 2013, we will launch a new food education plan.
-Every month we will display information regarding sustainable dining practices with topics ranging from composting at Agnes Scott to foods with the highest carbon footprint, in addition to a board in Evans Dining Hall describing the local foods each week.
+Starting in Fall 2013, we launched a new food education plan.
+Every month we display information regarding sustainable dining practices with topics ranging from composting at Agnes Scott to foods with the highest carbon footprint, in addition to a board in Evans Dining Hall describing the local foods each week.

 What we already do:

 - use Starbucks' Fair Trade coffee